 At the outset of COVID-19 litigation, the lack of peer-reviewed research may serve as a double-edged sword.
 All parties may have difficulty meeting the standards required for expert testimony at trial.
 But the good news for businesses is that plaintiffs bear the burden of proving their case.
 Defendants should prepare Daubert or Frye motions, depending on the jurisdiction, to challenge plaintiffs’ causation opinions.

 The Daubert standard in federal courts and the majority of state courts gives the judge gatekeeping functions regarding the scientific methodology employed by an expert.
 Defendants can argue that the ever-changing scientific literature relied on by plaintiff’s experts is not yet generally accepted in the scientific community.
-As an example, early studies have reached different conclusions regarding the effectiveness of wearing face masks.
+As an example, early studies reached different conclusions regarding the effectiveness of wearing face masks.
+But the study suggesting that masks may not be effective subsequently was retracted after other scientists questioned the reliability of its methods.
 Many theories have not yet been scrutinized through the peer-review publication process.
 Defendants’ counsel may argue that a certain theory has not or cannot be tested, or the margin of error is too large for a jury to hear.

 In many types of litigation, experts attempt to use studies for purposes beyond which they were intended.
 For instance, while epidemiological research may be adequate to show general causation in some circumstances, it often cannot be used to prove specific causation.
 Further, in addition to challenging the reliability of the scientific literature a plaintiff’s expert relies on, defendants in general should work with their own experts to ensure the opposing side is not stretching the meaning of a study beyond recognition.
 Defendants can often limit the issues for trial or more efficiently resolve a case by effectively using pre-trial Daubert/Frye motion practice.